landifrancesco/Whatsapp-Automator/README.md

 If you like this script, please donate.

-Send BTC, ETH, BNB, LTC, MATIC to:
+Send MATIC, BEP20, ERC20, BTC, BCH, CRO, LTC, DASH, CELO, ZEC, XRP to:
 **landifrancesco.wallet**

 #### My profile on Unstoppable Domains: